joehiggi1758/audit-application/README.md

 - **Training and Knowledge Sharing**: Use the chatbot for training junior associates by providing instant access to critical insights from various documents.

 ## Deployment
 This application is designed for easy deployment in a cloud or on-premises environment using Linux.
-The containerized nature ensures consistent performance and ease of scalability, it also ensures data privacy as data isn't used to retrain the base model and/or doesn't leave the application.
+The containerized nature ensures consistent performance and ease of scalability, it also ensures data privacy as data isn't used to retrain the base model and doesn't leave the application.

 ## Contributing
 Contributions are welcome!
 Please follow these steps: